 The policies presented in this chapter of the Compatibility Plan function together with the basic policies outlined in Chapter 2.
-While the policies in Chapter 2 establish the procedures by which the ALUC conducts compatibility reviews for certain proposed land use actions and airport-related actions within the AIA, the policies in this chapter identify the substantive compatibility criteria and policies used during the compatibility reviews.
-Illustrative maps identifying the boundaries of Santa Maria Airport's AIA, as well as the boundaries of each compatibility factor (i.e., noise, safety, airspace protection, and overflight) are contained in Chapter 4.
-The Chapter 2 and 3 policies, when applied in conjunction with the maps in Chapter 4, as applicable, will form the basis from which the ALUC evaluates proposed land use actions and airport-related actions in the Santa Maria region.
+While the policies in Chapter 2 establish the procedures by which the ALUC conducts compatibility reviews for certain proposed land use actions and airport-related actions within the AIA for each Airport, the policies in this chapter identify the substantive compatibility criteria and policies used during the compatibility reviews.
+Illustrative maps identifying the boundaries of the Santa Barbara Airport AIA, as well as the boundaries of each compatibility factor (i.e., noise, safety, airspace protection, and overflight) are contained in Chapter 4.
+The Chapter 2 and 3 policies, when applied in conjunction with the maps in Chapter 4, as applicable, will form the basis from which the ALUC evaluates proposed land use actions and airport-related actions.

-This chapter presents distinct noise and safety policies developed for the Santa Maria area.
+This chapter presents distinct noise and safety policies for the Santa Barbara Airport.
 As recognized by the Handbook, different compatibility policies are warranted in urban and rural settings.
 For example, residents and occupants of land uses in rural settings often times are more sensitive to noise disturbances than their urban counterparts because the ambient noise levels are lower in rural settings.
 In the context of safety, for example, rural areas may not have ready access to emergency service responders (e.g., fire protection services).
-Distinct policies also are provided for military settings because of the State law requirement that this Compatibility Plan be consistent with the AICUZ for AFB Vandenberg Airport.
-(Pub.
-Util.
-Code section 21675(b).)
-For the purposes of this ALUCP and the development of the noise and safety compatibility policies, the Santa Maria Airport and the surrounding environs were classified as an urban setting.
+For purposes of Chapter 3, the urban policies are applicable to Santa Barbara Airport.